Learn how to make blackberry vinegar, plus three ways to use it in a tasty fruit dip, main dish meal, and homemade salad

 I’ve been on a vinegar making roll lately!
-I’ve made other stuff too, which I’m sure to post about, but the vinegars turn out so pretty I can’t help but want to share them!
+Infused vinegars turn out so pretty that I can’t help but want to share them!

 All of the recipes in this article about making and using blackberry vinegar were adapted from a wonderful library book, Herbal Treasures by Phyllis V. Shaudys.